"Nobody can go back and start a new beginning,

 She picked it up, felt her life fast-forward with each click on the dial, her heart speeding along with it, teeth clenched together to brace for impact.

 It was the timer, not the fractal that ruled her life.
-Each shrill ring zapped her out of her own mind and into reality.
+Each shrill ring zapped her out of her tangled mind and into reality.
 Make list.
 Take meds.
 Study.

 In minute fractions of time she traced society’s lines, highlighted each important point, and neatly ticked each box, only to end up with a page of chaotic spirals.
 She could stare at the pretty picture for hours, calculate the symmetry, dissect the symbolism, and never find meaning.
-And it wasn't her fault.
+And not one damn bit of it was her fault.

 A blessed relaxation melted her shoulders, her mind, her very bones, better than the handful of drugs she took to sleep.

 Sleep.
-She scribbled a few reminders, rolled the page, and snapped it to her wrist with a rubber band.
+She scribbled an acronym, FASD, rolled the page, and snapped it to her wrist with a rubber band.

 Collette forced her eyes to remain open as she stumbled into the hall.
 She paused to get her bearings before tossing the timer down the steps, watching it tumble in slow motion like a drunken Slinky to stop on the landing.

 Leaden feet slogged to the bed; she fell face first in the heavenly down comforter.
-Collette clutched the picture tight, fingernails digging into her hand.
+Collette clutched the list tight in her fist like a totem.
 The feather-light page was a soothing weight pinning her to the bed as she fell asleep.

 A classic black and white film flickered on her eyelids, where playful wolves nipped at her heels as she wandered up a lush hill, lured by the sound of chanting and drums.
 The smell of meat roasting on the fire welcomed her home.